mantisec/terraform-provider-umbrella/internal/provider/docs/resources/networks.md

 ---
 page_title: "umbrella_networks Resource - networks"
 description: |-
-  Update a Network.
-Before you can update the network's IP address, contact Support to get your IP range verified.
+  Create a network.
+Before you can create a network, contact Support to get your IP range verified.
 ---

 # umbrella_networks (Resource)

-Update a Network.
-Before you can update the network's IP address, contact Support to get your IP range verified.
+Create a network.
+Before you can create a network, contact Support to get your IP range verified.

 ## Example Usage